How long a snake can go without heat depends on the snake species.

 It’s a slowing down of the snake’s metabolism.
 The snake is lethargic and doesn’t move around much, but it does not enter a prolonged state of sleep like a hibernating animal.

 Cold-blooded creatures like this spend the winter inactive as they have no means to keep warm.
 They increase their food intake before brumation occurs to tide them over this inactive period.

 A snake that is kept as a pet and placed into a cold enclosure can quickly lose body weight and become cold.
-They search for a basking spot or they try to retreat into a ‘cave’, and if these aren’t provided for them, they rapidly lose body heat.
-They become colder and colder and will simply die.
+They search for a basking spot or they try to retreat into a ‘cave’.

 A snake that thrives in hot desert temperatures or a snake that loves humid, steamy jungles will die quickly in cool temperatures.

 One snake that wouldn’t do well in the cold is the sidewinder snake.
 This is a snake that is native to deserts of the southwestern U.S. and northwestern Mexico.

 They slither diagonally, moving quickly over the desert sand.
 But even these snakes can overheat.
 They have learned to ‘adapt or die’.